HAVE YOU GIVEN UNTIL

 - Live Your Calling: A Practical Guide to Finding and Fulfilling Your Mission in Life – by Kevin Brennfleck and Kay Marie Brennfleck

 #4.
-Find a support group for your life transition.
+Find a support group that connects with your experience of sacrifice.

 There are groups in your community that you can join to provide support, where you can share your story and experiences of sacrificing for others.
 Check out support groups sponsored by local religious congregations, community organizations, schools, etc. You can find (and build) local support groups by using the MeetUp website and app to meet new people, learn new things, find support, and pursue your passions with others.